vitessio/vt/README.md

   - **Perfect**: Single-shard queries.
   - **Good**: Single-route plans, no expensive multi-shard operations.
   - **Valid**: Plans requiring vtgate-level work.
 Acceptable if rarely used, but potentially slow for frequent queries.
+  - **Unsupported**: These queries currently not supported by Vitess.

 ## Installation